Painting your home is always a hassle. If you paint more than one room, how do you know whether it’s safe to sleep in a room you’ve just painted?

 Once the paint has dried, roughly two hours of fresh air flowing through the room will make it safe to sleep in.
 Even after the room is safe to sleep in, continue allowing fresh air into the room for the next two or three days to ensure proper ventilation.

-Harmful Effects of Paint Fumes
+Health Effects of Paint Fumes

 VOC Levels in Latex and Oil Paints